 Before configuring the workflow:- Create a Knowledge Base data source in Integration Designer

-- Upload your documents (PDFs) to the Knowledge Base content sources
+- Upload your documents (PDFs) to one or more stores in the Knowledge Base

 - Wait for automatic chunking and vector indexing to complete